Yuxin-Gui/pa-service/README.md

 "Mark 'Push final code to GitHub' as done"  → updates task status
 ```

-The backend calls Groq, parses the tool-call response, executes the store write, and returns a confirmation: all transparently.
+The backend calls Groq, parses the tool-call response, executes the store write, and returns a confirmation.

 ### HackerNews Agent: Task-Correlation
 Fetches the top 20 HN stories, concurrently retrieves metadata using `asyncio.gather()`, and runs AI summarisation via Groq.
 A deterministic keyword-matching algorithm (no LLM judgment) flags stories as relevant to your active tasks.